danosborne/api-post/starling-st.md

 ds1 y: [ :point | point y ].
 ```

 The second data set represents the fitted curve.
 I am using [Didier Besset's numerical package](https://github.com/PolyMathOrg/PolyMath) to produce an estimated polynomial whose coefficients are determined by a least squares fit.
-We'll step into that next.
 In general the degree of the polynomial should be small to prevent large fluctuations between the data points.

 ```smalltalk
 polynomialFit := self polynomialFit: 2 on: points.